Tavira travel guide

 Best Areas to Stay

 Historic centre — the old town on both sides of the Gilão River.
-Walkable to everything, genuine character.
+Walkable to everything — restaurants, cafés, the castle ruins, the market, and the riverside promenade.
 The area around the Roman bridge and Rua Dr. Augusto da Silva Carvalho has the most appealing streets.
+This is where the best boutique hotels and guesthouses are concentrated.

 Where to Stay